-Louis Joseph Vance, author of "The Private War" and "Terence O'Rourke, Gentleman Adventurer," is now writing a series of stories for The Popular Magazine, based on the adventures of Faraday Robbs, a bright, hustling young American who makes a business of going wherever history is being made and there taking photographs. made, and there taking photographs for the public prints.
-The novelette, "Rowdy of the 'Cros L.'" by B. M. Bower, is a tale of ranch life, in which the characters are drawn with great skill.-Street & Smith, New York.
+Louis Joseph Vance, author of "The Private War" and "Terence O'Rourke, Gentleman Adventurer," is now writing a series of stories for The Popular Magazine, based on the adventures of Faraday Bobbs, a bright, hustling young American who makes a business of going wherever history is being made, and there taking photographs for the public prints.
+The novelette, "Rowdy of the 'Cros L,'" by B. M. Bower, is a tale of ranch life, in which the characters are drawn with great skill.-Street & Smith, New York.

-In the May Ainslee's there is the first In the May Ainslee's there is the first instalment of a two-part story by May Sinclair, author of "The Divine Fire.'
-It is entitled "Mr. and Mrs. Nevili Tyson."
-Elizabeth Duer's charming novelette, "The Lord of the Isle," is another noteworthy feature in this issue of Ainslee's.
-W. A. Fraser, James Branch Cabell, Kate Jordan, Mrs. C. N. Williamson, and other well known writ.
-Williamson, and other well known writers contribute stories, and there are two clever essays and some charming poetry besides.
-The cover design is by C. Allan Gilbert.-Street & Smith, New York
+In the May Ainslee's there is the first instalment of a two-part story by May Sinclair, author of "The Divine Fire."
+It is entitled "Mr, and Mrs. Nevili Tyson."
+Elizabeth Duer's charming novelette, "The Lord of the Isle," is another noteworthy feature in this isanother noteworthy feature in this is-sue of Ainslee's.
+W. A. Fraser, James Branch Cabell, Kate Jordan, Mrs. C. N. Williamson, and other well known writ-ers contribute stories, and there are two clever essays and some charming poetry besides.
+The cover design is by C. Allan Gilbert - Street & Smith New poetry besides.
+Allan Gilbert.-Street & Smith, New York.